 Hike on a glacier – “G”lassic

 Well, I admit: A glacier hike is pretty cool.
 Not to say amazing.
 Long time I refused to ever go on a glacier hike.
 Why?
 Because literally every tourist is doing it.
 Or at least, when working in the tourism industry it feels like every single person, who is travelling Iceland is doing it.
 Furthermore I pictured it as bald walking on white, snowy ice.
-As we got loads of loads of this already everywhere in Reykjavík everyday life, I wasn’t thrilled about this at all.
-So, why and go on a glacier for that.
+As we got loads of loads of this already everywhere in Reykjavík everyday life and I still suffer from snow madness flashbacks, I wasn’t thrilled.
+So, why bother and go on a glacier hike for that.
 I was mistaken.
 When you step on that smooth, deep blue, artistically shaped thousand year old ice, it is solemn moment.
 Do it in winter, then the ice appears more blue than in summer.
 Try to pick a time when it isn’t that crowded with fellow-traveller as this can quite ruin the atmosphere – a glacier in a rush-hour is a rather awkward than unique experience.